spectralDNS/shenfun/docs/source/gettingstarted.rst

 -----------------------
 Shenfun can be used to solve equations using curvilinear coordinates, like polar, cylindrical and spherical coordinates.
-The feature was added April 2020, and is still rather experimental.
 The curvilinear coordinates are defined by the user, who needs to provide a map, i.e., the position vector, between new coordinates and the Cartesian coordinates.
 The basis functions of the new coordinates need not be orthogonal, but non-orthogonal is not widely tested so use with care.
-In shenfun we use non-normalized natural (covariant) basis vectors.
+In shenfun we use non-normalized natural (covariant) basis vectors by default.
 For this reason the equations may look a little bit different than usual.
 For example, in cylindrical coordinates we have the position vector

 .. math::
     :label: eq:cylpositionvector